meelgroup/MLIC/README.md

 The directory `benchmarks/` consists of all the benchmark files used for the experiment.

 The directory `rulelearning` contains all the scripts that are employed in testing and required for reproducibility.
 In the `rulelearning` directory, we have added `imli.py` which is the incremental learning framework for generating interpretable rules.
-To run `imli.py`, you will need an off the self MaxSAT solver (e.g., MaxHS, Open-Wbo) to be in the PATH variable.
+To run `imli.py`, you will need an off the self MaxSAT solver (e.g., Open-Wbo) to be in the PATH variable.

 # PIP Install
 Run the following command to install this framework.